Manny-G/Keras-Tensorflow/README.md

 A revisit to the work done by [*François Chollet*](https://github.com/fchollet/deep-learning-with-python-notebooks) in 2017.
 This project including modifications for running on Windows, changes in Keras 2.2.2 that challenge the original assumptions about freezing pre-trained layers, and a general exploration of the topics.
+Note that the hyperlinking works on the Jupyter platform only.

 The full dependency list for the Python 3.6.5 venv used includes: